Sakya town is one of the most important towns in the history of Buddhism in Tibet.

 Jonang school can be traced back to the 12th century Tibetan master Je Jonang Taranata.

 Shiji school can be traced back to the 11th-century Indian master Je Dampa Sangay and Je Machik Lapdron.

 3. Tokmon town hot spring and monastery

 Tokmon town is located around 70 - 100 km from Sakya town.
 They are many small monasteries and a popular local hot spring located in Tokmon town.

 4. Lhatse chode monastery and Shiqen hot spring

 Lhatse is located around 40 km from Sakya town.
-One of the nearest towns from Sakya.
-Lhatse Choede monastery and Shiqen hot spring, which is located around 30 km from Sakya are the highlights in Lhatse.
+One of the nearest towns to Sakya.
+Lhatse Choede monastery and Shiqen hot spring, which is located about 30 km from Sakya are the highlights in Lhatse.

 Sakya is a very important spiritual and historical towns in Tibet.

 Many great Tibetan masters were from Sakya school including one of my favorite Maha Siddha Jetsun Drakpa Gyaltsen.